-These condensed interim consolidated financial statements were approved by the board of directors on August 15, 2018.
+These condensed interim consolidated financial statements were approved by the audit committee on behalf of the board of directors on November 15, 2018.

 3. Accounting policies

 These condensed interim consolidated financial statements have been prepared on a basis consistent with the significant accounting policies disclosed in the annual financial statements for the year ended December 31, 2017, except for the adoption of IFRS 9 and 15 for the 2018 fiscal year that became effective January 1, 2018.
 Accordingly, they should be read in conjunction with the annual consolidated financial statements for the year ended December 31, 2017.
 The adoption of these IFRS and their impact on these Financial Statements are discussed below.